uperl/Alien-Libarchive3/README.md

 from the internet and it will be installed in a private share location for the use of other modules.

+The intention is for this to eventually replace [Alien::Libarchive](https://metacpan.org/pod/Alien::Libarchive)

 # SEE ALSO

 [Alien](https://metacpan.org/pod/Alien), [Alien::Base](https://metacpan.org/pod/Alien::Base), [Alien::Build::Manual::AlienUser](https://metacpan.org/pod/Alien::Build::Manual::AlienUser)